 Coexistence of a viable fetus with a hydatidiform mole is a rare condition with an estimated frequency of 1 in 22,000 to 100,000 pregnancies (1, 2).
-The diagnosis of twin pregnancy with a complete hydatidiform mole is very important due to the risk of developing severe complications in pregnancy such as early onset of hypertension and pre-eclampsia (3).
+The diagnosis of mende (3).
+Ho mended when the diagnosis is made in early pregnancy (3).
+However, assessment of 77 twin pregnancies, comprising a complete hydatidiform mole and a healthy cotwin showed that these pregnancies have a high risk of spontaneous abortion, but about 40% result in livebirth without significantly increasing the risk of persistent gestational trophoblastic disease (4).